Cardinal-Cryptography/challenge/README.md

 ### How do I take part in the challenge?
 Just pick the current or any previous challenge part and start hacking!
 The goal is to get badges, it's up to you how to achieve that!
 There are no deadlines for any of the challenges.

 ### What are the rules of the challenge?
 1. Don't spoil the fun for others: once you complete a part of the challenge and get a badge, don't publish any hints on how did you do that.
+2. Related to the above: don't create pull requests to this repository that would give any hints to other challengers.
-2. Don't spam the chain: the solution will never require you to send excessive numbers of transactions, or overload the public endpoints in any other way.
+3. Don't spam the chain: the solution will never require you to send excessive numbers of transactions, or overload the public endpoints in any other way.

 ### Are there any rewards for getting badges?
 In general no, but there might occasionally be special challenges with rewards.
 Some of the challenges are also used for recruitment purposes for developer positions on Aleph Zero.